williamFalcon/tensorflow-gpu-install-ubuntu-16.04/README.md

 1. Ubuntu 16.04.
 2. Cuda 9.0 drivers installed.
-3. A conda environment with python 3.6.
+3. A python virtuaenv with python 3.6
 4. The latest tensorflow version with gpu support.

 ---